- “Summer of glove” campaign calls for the end of Berejiklian-era strip-searches

-With the Spice Girls threatening a return tour, I feel the women of tomorrow would be better served not taking them to heart as I did.
+With the Spice Girls making a return in 2019, I feel the women of tomorrow would be better served not taking them to heart as I did.

 In 1996, five young British women exploded onto the airwaves with their catchy pop explosion, Wannabe.
 Within weeks, the song was number one in 31 countries and the Spice Girls overtook both the music world and the bedrooms of young girls everywhere.

 If you were a pre-teen in the ’90s, chances are you loved them.
 How could you not?
 It was all about girl power, right?
 These five women—Sporty, Scary, Baby, Posh and Ginger—showed us that we could kick any guy’s arse who dared to make us cry.
 While we take for granted today our power to speak out, back when the Spice Girls burst onto the scene, it was still frowned upon for girls to be loud and empowered.

 Now we’re going nuts over the reunion tour and an animated film is being talked up as in our near future, but the question that really sparks my interest is, how does the “Girl Power” phenomenon of the Spice Girls stand up to 2019 ideals?
 The band’s manager, Simon Fuller, would like us to believe that “they’re more timely now than ever” but I don’t buy it.

 Novelist Fay Weldon has been scathing in her opinion on the band. “‘Girl Power’ was a sham.
 The aspirations and attitudes of these five women go hand-in-hand with the decline of our culture over the past decade.”